kwan-sr/template-UX/README.md

 ## Template for designing your user experience

 This template uses React to build the frontend and Flask in the backend.
 The overall structure was created to support a user study from a starting page followed by instructions, the main experiment, and a final survey.
+Chrome is recommended.

 ## Getting Started
 You can directly clone this repository and follow these steps to launch the web application.